Higher Education (HE)

 Quarter Credit Hours: 5 | Prerequisite: None

-This course explores the educational participation of diverse groups in higher education.
+This course examines the needs of diverse students in postsecondary education.
 You will gain a further understanding of issues regarding race, ethnicity, gender, sexual orientation, class, age, and disability affecting students in colleges and universities, including how these issues impact the curriculum.
-You will evaluate how institutions address issues of multiculturalism, diversity, and inclusion.
+You will evaluate how institutions address issues of diversity, equitable access, and inclusion.
 You will also evaluate your attitudes, beliefs, and practices about these topics.

 Quarter Credit Hours: 5 | Prerequisite: None